overturetool/overturetool.github.io/_netmeetings/Net-Meeting-89.md

 ## Overture Language Board Status

 The request for clarification on constructors being declared static has been agreed and the LRM will be updated soon.
-[RM #32](See https://github.com/overturetool/language/issues/32)
+See [RM #32](See https://github.com/overturetool/language/issues/32)

 Regarding [RM #27](https://github.com/overturetool/language/issues/27) the LB has discussed a solution to simply allow operation calls in pre-post and generate run-time errors if the state is modified.

 In addition Nick has made a "hack" version as a short term solution to the problem.
-Nick will push his work to a branch and we'll then set up a build job for it.
+It simply runs the type check of pre and post conditions with the language version set to classic.
+Nick will push his work to a branch and we'll then set up a build job for it to make it accessible.

 Finally KP is updating the community process to mention Requests for Clarificaiton explicitly so we have a workflow for these.